manussekhar/German_Notes/Cases/Articles/Negative Article.md

 ----------------------
 1. In order to negate an indefinite article
 eg: Ich habe einen Kuli -> Ich habe keinen Kuli
-2. Before a noun without an
+2. Before a noun without an article
+3.